-A few years back I started cooking with cast iron.
-Though, I kind of gave up for a while because it’s hard to clean and you really shouldn’t soak it (which is hard for me because I frequently am too tired to do one more load of dishes after cooking from scratch all day and so the dinner dishes become my morning chore) so I kinda felt helpless over what to do.
+Many years ago I started cooking with cast iron.
+Though there at the beginning, I kind of gave up for a while because it’s hard to clean and you really shouldn’t soak it (which is hard for me because I frequently am too tired to do one more load of dishes after cooking from scratch all day and so the dinner dishes become my morning chore) so I kinda felt helpless over what to do.

-As luck would have it, I was watching someone that has cooked with cast iron for a very long time (30+ years) and they showed me a little cleaning trick that has been passed down from one cook to the next throughout the years.
+As luck would have it, I was watching someone that has cooked with cast iron for a very long time (30+ years) and they showed me a little cleaning trick that has been passed down from one cook to the next for countless generations.

-I still consider myself a newbie to cast iron, so I just had to share in case any of you other newbie’s out there need this tip too.
+Even now, years later, I still consider myself a newbie to cast iron, so I just had to share in case any of you other “newbie’s” out there need this tip too.

 Start out with a pan that has the food on the bottom that just won’t budge.
 Put it on the stove and let it heat up for a couple of minutes.
-I put it on medium.
+I put it on medium heat.

 It’s going to sizzle like crazy and you let it do it’s thing for a few seconds.

 I had to use metal this time and it did just fine.
 This old beat-up pan is one that I found at a yard sale years ago and it still needs to be re-seasoned…otherwise I wouldn’t dare use metal.

 This stuck-on food was really bad so I had to repeat the process, but just once.

 After trying out this tip a few times, I found that you don’t need to wash out all of the food that got scraped off each time you do this, just slide the loosened food out of the way, let the pan warm back up a little and do it again.

 Repeat until all the food particles have separated from the pan.